Code-Institute-Submissions/sta/README.md

 **User Stories**

-- As Evan I want to know more about the moon cycles so I can appreciate better its changes every night.

-- As Evan I want to learn about observation techniques to be able to pinpoint stars from a map by myself.

-- As Evan I want to learn about instruments setup so that I can enjoy deeper the night sky with my telescope.
+- As Evan I want to learn about planets of our solar system so that I can enjoy more watching the bright ones at night.

-- As Evan I want to find information about Jupiter's moons so that I can try to get a deeper knowledge about satellites and compare with our Moon.

-- As Eleanor I want to introduce the solar system to my class for them to catch the bigger picture of life on earth and how it is unique.

 - As Eleanor I want to poke my students with an experience about what it is to study in astronomy.